A characterization of constant $p$-mean curvature surfaces in the Heisenberg group $H_1$: Introduction and main results

 \section{Introduction and main results}

-In literature, the Heisenberg group and its sub-Laplacian are active in many fields of analysis and sub-Riemannian geometry, control theory, semiclassical analysis of quantum mechanics and etc. (cf. \cite{C02,CCG04,H90,H84,LS95}).
-It also has applications on signal analysis and geometric optics \cite{F92,G00,BP08}.
-Research on the sub-Riemannian geometry and its analytic consequences, in particular geodesics, has been studied widely and extensively in the past ten years (cf. \cite{CCG04,BGG00, BGG96, CCG05, CM03, G77, K82,K85,KR85}).
+In literature, the Heisenberg group and its sub-Laplacian are active in many fields of analysis and sub-Riemannian geometry, control theory, semiclassical analysis of quantum mechanics, etc. (cf. \cite{C02,CCG04,H90,H84,LS95}).
+It also has applications in signal analysis and geometric optics \cite{F92,G00,BP08}.
+Research on the sub-Riemannian geometry and its analytical consequences, in particular geodesics, has been studied widely and extensively in the past ten years (cf. \cite{CCG04,BGG00, BGG96, CCG05, CM03, G77, K82,K85,KR85}).
 In this paper, the Heisenberg group is studied as a pseudo-hermitian manifold.
-As Euclidean geometry, it is a branch of Klein geometries, and the corresponding Cartan geometry is pseudo-hermitian geometry.
+Like Euclidean geometry, it is a branch of Klein geometries, and the corresponding Cartan geometry is pseudo-hermitian geometry.

 Recall that the Heisenberg group $H_1$ is the space $\mathbb{R}^3$ associated with the group multiplication

 which is a $3$-dimensional Lie group.
 The space of all left invariant vector fields is spanned by the following three vector fields: